 Most email service providers scan how many emails are opened and how many are not.
 Therefore, the low open rate can be crucial in spam filtering.
 That is why your main aim is to increase your open rate.

 According to the statistics by Mailchimp, the average open rate across different industries is about 21.33%.
-So, now the question is how to reach it?
+So, now the question is how to reach it.
 Apart from conducting the proper targeting of your audience, you can try choosing the appropriate time for sending your emails, polishing your subject lines, segmenting your customer database, and deleting inactive subscribers regularly.

 #16 Subscribers don't remember you

 Spam complaints are a principal reason for landing in the spam folder.
-Just imagine, every time your subscriber marks your email as spam, this action is registered by the email service provider.
+Just imagine, that every time your subscriber marks your email as spam, this action is registered by the email service provider.
 Furthermore, after several complaints, all your emails start going directly to spam.

 Why have you been flagged as spam if, in fact, you are not?
 That happens because a subscriber simply does not remember you, no matter if you already have permission to send them emails.